dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 }
 ```

 Here we define a `GreetingRecord` interface to match a row of data in our `greetings` table.
-We then use [`@Transaction`](../api-reference/decorators#transaction) to define a [transactional function](../tutorials/transaction-tutorial.md) `InsertGreeting` that adds a `GreetingRecord` to the `greetings` table.
+We then use `@Transaction` to define a [transactional function](../tutorials/transaction-tutorial.md) `InsertGreeting` that inserts a new `GreetingRecord` into the `greetings` table.
 Finally, we add a line to the GET API function `Greeting` to invoke `InsertGreeting` with the provided `name` and a welcoming `note`.

-Rebuild with `npm run build` and start your application with `npx dbos start`.
+Stop your app with CTRL+C. Rebuild with `npm run build` and start with `npx dbos start`.
 Make a few visits to the greeting URL in your browser, i.e. http://localhost:3000/greeting/Mike.
 With every new visit, the app should print this to the console:
 ```
 [info]: Greeting to Mike recorded in the database!
 ```